Unskilledcrab/blatomic/README.md

 # blatomic
 A blazor component library utilizing tailwind styled components

 Checkout our [getting started](https://unskilledcrab.github.io/blatomic/) github page for setup and all of our components

+## Getting started
+- Pushing to the **releases/github** branch will trigger an action to deploy that branch to the github page
+- Tagging and creating a new release with trigger an action to deploy an update to nuget